johnbelamaric/blog.coredns.io/content/post/how-to-add-middleware.md

 The initial number is used for sorting the middleware (more on that below), then the name of the plugin as used in the registration and then the package inside the CoreDNS middleware directory.

-Each middleware has a place in the list of all other middlewares.
+Each middleware has a place in the list of all other ones.
 For instance the caching or the metrics middleware needs to come early, so that it can "see" the query and response and do cachy or metricsy things with it.
 A *whoami* middleware is not that special and can be placed relatively late in the list (hence the high number).